ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

 This guide will show you how to create a single Lovelace card that displays:

-1. An automatically populated list of your "Favourite" fuel stations at the top.
+1. An automatically populated list of your "Favourite" fuel stations at the top, sorted by price.
-2. A dynamic list of all other fuel stations, automatically sorted from cheapest to most expensive.
+2. A dynamic list of all other fuel stations, also automatically sorted from cheapest to most expensive.
 3. The ability to exclude specific brands (e.g., United) from the dynamic list.

 ---